 - Hike up to the top of the famous Pulpit Rock

-- Explore the seafaring city of Bergen via guided walking tour
+- Explore the seafaring city of Bergen via a guided walking tour

 - Cycle down from the top of the scenic Flåm Railway